google/material-design-lite/src/card/README.md

 ## Introduction

-The Material Design Lite (MDL) **card** component is a user interface element representing a virtual piece of paper that contains related data &mdash; such as a photo, some text, and a link &mdash; that are all about a single subject.
+The Material Design Lite (MDL) **card** component is an user interface element representing a virtual piece of paper that contains related data &mdash; such as a photo, some text, and a link &mdash; that are all about a single subject.

 Cards are a convenient means of coherently displaying related content that is composed of different types of objects.
 They are also well-suited for presenting similar objects whose size or supported actions can vary considerably, like photos with captions of variable length.
 Cards have a constant width and a variable height, depending on their content.